whispir/api/source/includes/_callbacks.md

 - If the Callback Server does not connect within 5 seconds.
 - If the Callback Server does not return a response within 60 seconds.

-## Sending custom parameters in callback response
+## Callback Parameters

-> Custom Parameters in callback response
+> callback parameters in callback response

 > > a single callback parameter